Ah…March. Even though we got three inches of snow this week in Iowa, it’ll soon be gone and warmer weather should stick around (fingers crossed).

 Spring Means New Schedules

 Spring also means we come out of hibernation and start soccer and baseball.
 It’s fun to get outside at last, but the busier sports schedule makes family dinners more difficult.
 It helps to have a few easy meals to fall back on.

 One of my favorites is Korean chicken.
 It’s similar to teriyaki chicken, but not as sweet.
 I marinate the chicken overnight, grill it and use it in several ways.
 I recommend using chicken thighs rather than breasts, because they don’t dry out and have a meatier flavor.
 You can get skinless boneless thighs at most stores.
 My favorite to use are Coleman brand organic chicken thighs from Costco (in the refrigerated section).

-One way I get dinner on the table quick is to figure out a protein ahead of time.
+One way I get dinner on the table quick is to figure out the protein ahead of time.
 I find once I’ve got that figured out, I can easily build a meal around it.
-As with all proteins, Korean chicken can be used in various ways.
-What can you do with it?

-- Chop it up and make lettuce cups with rice noodles, thinly sliced veggies and a yummy sauce (below, left)
+- Chopped chicken for lettuce cups with rice noodles, thinly sliced veggies and a yummy sauce (below, left)

-- Put it in fried rice or fried noodles
+- Put it in fried rice or noodles

 - Make it into a chicken salad with mayo and a little chopped celery and onion (below, right)